-Our Infant SENCo is available to talk to parents on A Tuesday and on a Wednesday morning.
+Our Infant SENCo is available to talk to parents on a Monday and Tuesday morning.
 Our Junior SENCO is available to talk to parents on a Monday and Wednesday.
 Where children are in receipt of an Educational Health Care Plan (EHCP) or are part of a Rights for Child, parents have access to termly Team Around the Child (TAC) or Team Around the Family (TAF) meetings.